-Adobe added an AI Assistant to Acrobat and Reader that summarises PDFs, answers questions about them, and points to sources.
-It's convenient if you already live in Acrobat — but it's a paid add-on layered on top of a subscription many people already question the value of.
+Adobe added an AI Assistant to Acrobat and Reader that summarizes PDFs, answers questions about them, and points to sources.
+It's convenient if you already live in Acrobat - but it's a paid add-on layered on top of a subscription many people already question the value of.
 So: is Adobe Acrobat AI Assistant worth it?
 This is an honest review of what it does well, where it falls short, and when a different kind of tool is the better call.

 What Adobe Acrobat AI Assistant does